panic-Patrick/greenPDF/README.md

 ## 🌟 Key Features Explained

+### **Multi-Format Support**

+The application automatically detects and handles different file types:
+- **PDFs**: Full-featured viewer with page navigation, zoom controls, and text rendering
+- **Images**: Optimized image viewer with zoom capabilities and fullscreen mode

 ### **Dynamic File Discovery**

-The application automatically discovers PDF files in the designated folders and generates a manifest for efficient loading.
-The `generate-manifest.js` script scans the folder structure and creates metadata for each file.
+The application automatically discovers media files in the designated folders and generates a manifest for efficient loading.
+The `generate-manifest.js` script scans the folder structure and creates metadata for each file, including file type detection.

 ### **Responsive Design**